Skip to content

 EV charging business economics.

-Calculate EV charging network monthly profit and payback from charger count, sessions, and energy costs.
-Enter number of chargers and see the result instantly.
+Calculate EV charging network monthly profit and payback from charger count, daily sessions, electricity input cost, and per-session revenue.

 What this tool does